zaarcvon/curvicoord/readme.md

-Soon it will also be available on the [QGIS official repository](https://plugins.qgis.org/plugins/)
+It is available on the [QGIS official repository](https://plugins.qgis.org/plugins/)

 ## Documentation